 • Mutual funds.
 Mutual funds are pooled investment vehicles that hold a diversified basket of stocks, bonds, or other investments.

-Open-end mutual funds are considered more liquid than closed-end funds because they have no limit on the number of shares they can generate, and investors can sell their shares back to the fund at any time.
+◦ Open-end mutual funds are considered more liquid than closed-end funds because they have no limit on the number of shares they can generate.
+Also, investors can sell their shares back to the fund at any time.

 • Exchange-traded funds and index funds.
 Like mutual funds, exchange-traded funds (ETFs) and index funds allow individuals to invest in a diversified basket of investments.
 ETFs are traded like stocks, throughout the day on the open market, which makes them somewhat more liquid than index funds, which only trade at the end of the day.